pixelhumain/GoGoCartoJs/docs/dataset.md

 }
 ```

-Improve performance with bounds queries
+With distant API, and bounds queries
 --------------------

 For large dataset, it is strongly recommanded to use an API which will only send the data needed by GoGocarto.